-There are clear links to numerous future careers such as :
+There are clear links to numerous future careers such as : Sport science, Physiotherapy, Sports therapy, Fitness industry, Sports management & development.

-- Sport science

-- Physiotherapy

-- Sports therapy

-- Fitness industry

-- Sports management & development

-- Lots of opportunities to play sport within school in their Games programme - Opportunities for leadership experience through the sports partnership links. - Annual year 10 visit to a local university to access their sports facilities.
+- Lots of opportunities to play sport within school in their Games programme - Opportunities for leadership experience through the sports partnership links.